ElektraInitiative/libelektra/src/libs/getenv/README.md

 Some more examples:

     kdb set user/env/override/MANOPT -- "--regex -LC"
-    kdb elektrify-getenv getenv MANOPT   # to check if it is set as expected kdb getenv MANOPT   # if /etc/ld.so.preload is active
+    elektrify-getenv getenv MANOPT   # to check if it is set as expected kdb getenv MANOPT   # if /etc/ld.so.preload is active

 Will permanently and user-wide change MANOPT to include --regex, and -LC so